rahulnj/helper-funtions-javascript/README.md

-# Helper, Utils - Funtions in Typescript
+# Helper, Utils - Funtions in Typescript, Javascript

 Feel free to contribute your code on github.